 When comparing the work of the manuscript with published studies, authors must refer to original documents rather than secondary sources.

-CME quiz questions—Authors should submit 1 to 4 multiple choice questions for the continuing medical education quiz and brief discussions of the correct answers.
+CME quiz questions—Authors should submit 1 to 4 multiple-choice questions (not true/false) for the continuing medical education quiz and brief discussions of the correct answers.
+Questions must pertain to the manuscript being submitted, and answers should be apparent from the text.
+Readers should not have to consult outside sources to determine the correct answer.
+For examples, please review our January 2017 CME quiz.

 Research-based submissions should include at least 1 graphic element.
 All accompanying tables and figures should be numbered, and they should be cited sequentially in the text.
 Labeled captions for all figures should be provided at the end of the manuscript.
 A full bibliographic citation should be provided in each caption for reprinted or adapted graphic elements.